Februrary 28, 2021

 When Sean got sick in June 2020 I feared the worst.
 I was hearing of other incarcerated individuals dropping dead from COVID.
 As soon as Sean got sick, his phone calls were taken away.
 I called the prison daily, getting almost no response back from them.
 I had to fight for basic information about my husband’s health and safety, and I knew this was the case for the other families I had communication with.
 The lack of transparency between the Department of Corrections and Rehabilitation and families of incarcerated individuals was staggering and inhumane.
 CDCR put up a huge wall to keep sick and dying inmates in, and to keep concerned families from finding out.
 Sean tested positive for COVID on June 4, 2020 and was confined to his cell 24 hours per day while sick with symptomatic COVID with no access to anything that could help alleviate his symptoms.
 He was offered no help or medical care whatsoever other than having his vitals checked daily.
 He wrote to me in a letter that he simply needed cold water, but since it was well over 100 degrees in June, he had none.
 I was terrified that I was never going to see my husband again and I am angry over the way he and countless other incarcerated individuals were neglected and mistreated during this pandemic.
 It is never their fault when they test positive for COVID, as the only people coming in and out of any facility are the staff.
 It is not fair for them to be repeatedly punished for something that is out of their control.
 It is no way to live, it constitutes cruel and unusual punishment.
 Yet, over a year later not much has changed or improved.

 2020 is a year we will never forget.
 It has permanently shaped our lives and the lives of many others.
-Now in 2021 we have some hope, a new President, COVID vaccines, and hope for Sean’s rightful freedom.
+Now in 2021 we have some hope, a real President, COVID vaccines, and hope for Sean’s rightful freedom.
 However, it is still painful, it is still difficult, but we have somehow survived the rollercoaster ride from hell that was 2020.
-We continue to fight for much needed prison reform, juvenile justice reform, and we stand with Governor Gascon as he paves the way for a new future in justice.
+We continue to fight for much needed prison reform, juvenile justice reform, and we stand with Governor Newsom, and Covernor Gascon as he paves the way for a new future in justice.
 We fight for what we know is right even when it is difficult to see the light at the end of the tunnel.
-While it is tempting to wrap up such an emotional blog post with a tidy little bow, we do not know what the future will bring or if we will ever get in-person visits back.
+While it is tempting to wrap up such an emotional blog post with a tidy little bow, we do not know what the future will bring or if we will ever get in-person visits back (we did).
 All we can really do is tell our story, hope that something like this will never happen again and stay strong until we are hopefully reunited.

 *Covid statistics pulled from Population COVID-19 Tracking – COVID-19 Information (ca.gov)